A1 = 4 levels with Inspire 1 = 96 hours

 Negation and stylistic emphasis;

-Conditional present for nuance and hypothesis;
+CONDITIONNEL PRÉSENT for nuance and hypothesis;

 Comparatives and superlatives (advanced use);

-Expression of cause and consequence;
+Expression of CAUSE and CONSEQUENCE;

 Opposition and concession;